Georgia Traffic Ticket

 In order to attend a DDS Course in Florida for a Georgia Traffic Ticket (or other state), we suggest you follow these steps:

 - Contact the county or local jurisdiction where you received the ticket.

 - Ask if they will accept an American Safety Institute Florida Traffic School class and Certificate in exchange for Adjudication Withheld verdict (No Points).
 (Make sure to include this acceptance verification statement and that you contacted the Clerk of the Courts in Georgia on your registration.

 - Be sure to ask which Florida DDS course will satisfy their requirement.
-Some jurisdictions may accept the 4 Hour Basic; most will require the Level 2 / 8 Hour Intermediate Course.
+Georgia statutes require you to "complete a 6-Hour or Greater, In Person" Class.
+Most will require the 8 Hour DDS/Intermediate Course, but others may require the 8 Hour Aggressive Course.